simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 189 URGA --- YUM-BEISE KÜREN

-of the long-expected Yum-beise kiiren, situated in a deep valley sur> rounded on all sides by hills that sheltered the monastery from the severe winds which blow during the winter and spring months.
+of the long-expected Yum-beise küren, situated in a deep valley sur> rounded on all sides by hills that sheltered the monastery from the severe winds which blow during the winter and spring months.
 It is a collection of white houses in the center of which rise two dtt-kjiangs or assembly halls.
 A huge crowd of red-clad lamas, on hearing the sound of motor horns, rushed out of the monastery and surrounded our cars.
 We found no suitable place for camping close to the monastery and were advised to establish our camp outside the monastery in a place locally called Tsagan Tologoi --- "White Head," so named after a mountain west of the monastery.
 The place chosen for the camp was situated on the banks of a tiny stream, the Tsagan Tologoi-usu.
 From the northwest and west our camp was well sheltered by the mountains, Tsagan Obo.
 To the east and south the place overlooked the vast rolling landscape of the Gobi.

 We were obliged to spend several days at Yum-beise in order to arrange our farther journey across the southwestern Gobi to An-hsi chou.
 Our camel caravan with the gasoline supply reached Yum-beise on the same day we did.
 It had followed a northern route past Erdeni Dzu and Lama-yin Gegen Monastery and spent several days grazing the camels near Lama-yin Gegen.
 This explained the delay.
 Local inhabitants were of the opinion that it would be difficult, almost impossible, for us to continue our journey on motor cars south of Yum-beise.
 According to them the road was almost impassable, and all former attempts made by Mongol cars to cross the Gobi Desert south of the monastery had met with little success.
 Considering the poor condition of our cars, we u nani m ously decided to send them back and to continue our journey on camels.